An introduction to API data standardization

 Our API does not place all ledger transactions into a single ‘bucket’, which would require our clients to understand the differences between every data point in each integration.
 Rather, we abstract and standardize data based on globally accepted accounting principles.

 Our API ‘standardizes’ an integration’s API limits so that you have peace of mind that you’ll successfully be able to call each integration.
 This means our API does not pass on, for example, the limits imposed by Xero to our clients.
-Instead, the Codat API seamlessly handles ‘cool down’ periods to ensure all calls are successful.
+Instead, Codat’s business data APIs seamlessly handle ‘cool down’ periods to ensure all calls are successful.

-Sign up today to enjoy a 30 day free trial and see how Codat could enhance your business in a matter of hours.
+Sign up today to see how Codat could enhance your business in a matter of hours.